Federal Government's N95 Masks Distribution Starts Monday

-MIAMI (CBSMiami) – Starting Monday, courtesy of the federal government, you’ll be able to get your hands on an N95 mask for free.
+MIAMI (CBSMiami) – As of Monday, courtesy of the federal government, you’ll be able to get your hands on an N95 mask for free.

-The Biden administration announced a week ago that 400 million masks were being shipped to pharmacies and community health centers nationwide.READ MORE: Mark Rosenberg Acknowledges He Resigned As FIU President Because ‘I Caused Discomfort For A Valued Employee’
+The Biden administration announced a week ago that 400 million masks were being shipped to pharmacies and community health centers nationwide.READ MORE: Advocates: Utility-Backed Bill Imperils Rooftop Solar In Florida

 Americans can get up to three N95s free of charge.
-However, only adult-sized N95s are expected be available when the distribution begins.
+However, only adult-sized N95s are expected to be available.

 In Florida, this would mean: